Quantum Yang-Mills Theory in Two Dimensions: Exact versus Perturbative: Perturbation Theory

 For our present purposes, a fundamental aspect of the BV formalism consists of being able to find a chain complex on which the propagator, viewed as an operator, becomes a chain homotopy between the identity map and the projection onto the zero modes of our theory.
 Let us unravel this rather involved statement.
 Consider the following chain complex

 consisting of the ghost field $X$, gauge field $A$, antifield $A^\dag$, and antighost $X^\dag$.
 (We use $X$ instead of $\omega$ for our ghosts now, since in the BV formalism they appear in the action in a different form.)
 The space $\Omega^{1,\dag}(\Sigma,\g)$ is just a separate copy of $\Omega^1(\Sigma; \g)$ to keep track of the field $A^\dag$.
 We call this chain complex $\cE$, which is our total space of (all) fields, and its components have degree listed as above.
+We have the graded component decomposition